 Bryan J. Cuevas

-Dr. Cuevas has been a Member of the Institute for Advanced Study in Princeton and has held visiting appointments at UC Berkeley, Princeton University, and Emory University.
-He has also been the recipient of fellowships from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities (NEH), and the American Institute of Indian Studies (AIIS), as well as grants from public and private endowments.
+Dr. Cuevas has been a Member of the Institute for Advanced Study in Princeton, NJ, and has held visiting appointments at UC Berkeley, Princeton University, and Emory University.
+His research has been supported by fellowships from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities (NEH), and the American Institute of Indian Studies (AIIS), as well as grants from public and private endowments.

-Bryan Cuevas, Travels in the Netherworld: Buddhist Popular Narratives of Death and the Afterlife in Tibet.
-Oxford University Press, 2008.
-Interview by Scott Mitchell on September 23, 2011
+- Travels in the Netherworld: Buddhist Popular Narratives of Death and the Afterlife in Tibet (Oxford University Press, 2008; paperback edition, 2012).

 - REL3340: Buddhist Tradition